 Acid: I use vinegar.
 The cheap cleaning vinegar.
 I’ve never measured it, just slosh some in.
 It’s one of the things you can add a bit more of if the dye isn’t taking too well.

-Tips to help get an even colour: -use plenty of water
+Tips to help get an even colour: -use plenty of water so your item can move in the dyepot and not be crushed up.
+Squashed fabric will resist the dye.

 -pre wash your item.
 Dirt can either take the dye better than clean fabric, or prevent the dye from taking.
+Fabric finishings can change dye uptake too.

 -try to ensure your item doesn’t have fuzzy bits, they will take the dye faster than tightly spun/woven/knitted sections